osg-htc/osg-htc.github.io/_events/TrustedCI-Webinar.md

 {% capture main %}

-<p style="font-size: larger; font-weight: bold;">Join OSG’s own Brian Bockelman for a talk on the journey to a capability-based authorization, and the challenges and opportunities of changing trust models for a functioning infrastructure.</p>
+<p style="font-size: larger; font-weight: bold;">A capability-based authorization infrastructure for distributed High Throughput Computing</p>

 The OSG Consortium provides researchers with the ability to bring their distributed high throughput computing (dHTC) workloads to a pool of resources consisting of hardware across approximately 100 different sites.
 Using this “Open Science Pool” resource, projects can leverage the opportunistic access (nodes that would be